What is Kenya's pathway to limit global warming to 1.5°C?

 • Graph description

 The figure shows national 1.5°C compatible emissions pathways.
 This is presented through a set of illustrative pathways and a 1.5°C compatible range for total GHG emissions excl.
 LULUCF.
+Emissions data is presented in global warming potential (GWP) values from the IPCC's Fifth Assessment Report (AR5).
 The 1.5°C compatible range is based on global cost-effective pathways assessed by the IPCC AR6, defined by the 5th-50th percentiles of the distributions of such pathways which achieve the LTTG of the Paris Agreement.
 We consider one primary net-negative emission technology in our analysis (BECCS) due to data availability.
 Net negative emissions from the land-sector (LULUCF) and novel CDR technologies are not included in this analysis due to data limitations from the assessed models.
 Furthermore, in the global cost-effective model pathways we analyse, such negative emissions sources are usually underestimated in developed country regions, with current-generation models relying on land sinks in developing countries.

-Methodology
+Methodology (excluding LULUCF)

-Data References
+Data References (excluding LULUCF)

 Long term pathway

-To be in line with 1.5°C, Kenya’s 2050 emissions would need to be 22-67 MtCO2e (excl.
-LULUCF), or 65% below to 8% above 2010 levels.
-The lower bound of Kenya’s 2050 target is therefore just about compatible with holding warming to 1.5°C, and if Kenya were to achieve only the upper bound of its target, it would fail to be 1.5°C compatible.
-A stronger target supported by international finance can guarantee Kenya meets its Paris Agreement obligations.
+As the government aims to turn the LULUCF sector into a carbon sink of 41 MtCO2, Kenya’s 2050 target would lead to emissions levels of around 62-89 MtCO2e, excluding LULUCF.3 The lower bound of Kenya’s 2050 target is therefore just about compatible with holding warming to 1.5°C, and if Kenya were to achieve only the upper bound of its target, it would fail to be 1.5°C compatible.
+A stronger target supported by international finance can enable Kenya to align with the Paris Agreement’s goals.

 Kenya's total CO₂ emissions excl.
 LULUCF MtCO₂/yr